By John Becker

 If you’re serious about digital marketing, we recommend diverting money you’ve been spending on traditional outbound marketing and hiring internal team members — a content writer and a videographer — to support your efforts.

-Then, when you’re ready, you can begin to address these key topics with content that customers will find, value, and share.
+Then, when these new folks are on board, you can begin to address these key topics with content that customers will find, value, and share.

 If you’re not in a place to hire, that’s okay.
 You can do a lot of this on your own, but it will take time and energy to do it well.